Slave-spin approach to the Anderson-Josephson quantum dot: Mean-field theory

 \subsection{Mean-field phase diagram}

-The renormalized coupling $\overline{\Gamma}=\Gamma m_x^2$ can be interpreted as the Kondo temperature \cite{baruselli_sub-ohmic_2012,guerci_unbinding_2017}.
+The renormalized coupling $\overline{\Gamma}=\Gamma m_x^2$ can be interpreted as the Kondo temperature $T_K$ \cite{baruselli_subohmic_2012,guerci_unbinding_2017}.
 In the slave-spin mean-field theory, $m_x^2$ is finite in the singlet phase and zero in the doublet phase where the Kondo effect is fully suppressed.
 Within the slave-spin representation, the Kondo effect is therefore associated with a spontaneous breaking of the $Z_2$ \emph{gauge} symmetry associated to the auxiliary degree of freedom.
-Importantly, this has been shown to be a true feature of the problem~\cite{baruselli_sub-ohmic_2012,zitko_2015} and not a mean-field artifact.
+Importantly, this has been shown to be a true feature of the problem~\cite{baruselli_subohmic_2012,zitko_2015} and not a mean-field artifact.
 We therefore use the quantity $m_x^2$ as an order parameter in order to construct a phase diagram for the superconducting AIM, which we present in Fig.~\ref{fig:phase diagram}.

-In the absence of superconductivity, $\Delta=0,$ one expects to recover the known slave-spin mean-field expression for the Kondo temperature in the presence of normal leads~\cite{baruselli_sub-ohmic_2012}.
+In the absence of superconductivity, $\Delta=0,$ one expects to recover the known slave-boson mean-field expression for the Kondo temperature in the presence of normal leads~\cite{baruselli_subohmic_2012}.
 At zero temperature, the average hybridization energy simplifies to

 The non-trivial solution of the self-consistent equations in the absence of a superconducting gap and at $U\gg\Gamma$ is